 I am always on the lookout for new and exciting tarantula species that I can add to my ever-growing collection.
 In 2014, one species in particular stood out for me…Monocentropus balfouri, the Socotra Island Blue Leg Baboon Spider.
 For the most part I have never had an interest in baboon spiders but this one certainly struck my fancy.
 First off, it is stunningly beautiful with its tan and blue coloration.
 Next, from what I have read, they are generally pretty docile, a trait not often found in baboon spiders.
-Then, since they live in a dry climate, their humidity requirements were minimal.
+Then, since they live in a dry climate, their humidity requirements are minimal.
 Finally, word has it that they can be kept successfully in groups, something that is rare in tarantulas.

 When most people think of tarantulas, they think of big brown ugly spiders.
 Yes, while there are many species of tarantulas that could fit this description, there are also many species in the world with not only spectacular markings but also breathtaking colors.
-Species like Poecilotheria metallica and Avicularia versicolor come to mind.
+Species like Poecilotheria metallica and Caribena versicolor come to mind.
 Monocentropus balfouri is the first species in many years that really made me excited about owning!

 Baboon spiders, as a rule, tend to be very aggressive, making handling a problem.
 Though most people don’t handle their tarantulas, there are times when they must be transported from one container to another, either to clean out an enclosure or to put them into larger enclosures.
 This can be risky at times for tarantulas that are aggressive.
-Not only are they more likely to want to run and escape, they are also more likely to try and bite as well.
+Not only are they more likely to want to run and escape, but they are also more likely to try and bite as well.

 Socatra Island, off the coast of Yemen, is a very dry and arid location.
 Because of this, low humidity is not a problem for this spider.
 Many tropical species of tarantulas require higher humidity to survive.
 In a dry climate like where I live this can be a problem and must be created artificially by keeping the enclosure’s substrate constantly moist and by adding more heat.
 Humidity is also essential for a tarantula during the critical time when it sheds it skin, or molts.
 A species like balfouri will do fine with just the addition of a water dish.